ClusterHQ/flocker/docs/gettinginvolved/benchmarking.rst

 .. option:: create-dataset

-   Create a dataset and wait for cluster to converge.
+   Create a dataset and wait for it to be mounted.

    Specify the size of the dataset using an additional ``volume_size`` property.
    If specifying a cluster using environment variables, this defaults to the value of the ``FLOCKER_ACCEPTANCE_DEFAULT_VOLUME_SIZE`` environment variable.